giorgitrapaidze/Constructor_Hackathon_2026_GENAI/README.md

 The help_function.py contains the function that used in the main script point_parse.py Ensure hackathon_good_lap.mcap and hackathon_fast_laps.mcap are placed in the root directory.
 Then simply execute: python3 point_parse.py

+The green string in the video is the trajectory of a professional driver (coach) projected onto absolute spatial coordinate system.

+The red dots with white centers represent the places where the student made a conservative mistake in the previous lap.

 ## Hightlight 1: Spatial Anchoring over Time-series
 We used KD-Tree to achieve 3D absolute space mapping instead of traditional timestamp alignment, because the coach and the student are not in the same place at the same timestamp.